spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/atlas-based-analysis/extract-mtr-in-specific-tracts.rst

 Using the atlas to extract MTR from specific white matter tracts
 ################################################################

-In the following examples, we will compute MTR within specific sub-regions of the white matter.

 Corticospinal tracts (averaged across 16 slices)
 ------------------------------------------------

-First, we extract the MTR from the right and left corticospinal tracts.
+Next, we will extract the MTR from the right and left corticospinal tracts.

 .. code::